When network hardware vendors issue device recalls, field notices, or security alerts, the implication can be massive for MSPs.

 After frustration with his other software, Jason Whitehurst, the cofounder and vCIO of NoctisIT, says Auvik was the first place he looked for specific device information to check for the clock signal flaw.

 “The traditional RMM tool, generally, is either incapable of doing it or the rule sets are so complex that it’s difficult to do.
 Whereas I have found that Auvik has much more easily been able to present that information to me.”

-If he didn’t have the Auvik inventory data to discover which clients were vulnerable, Roca would have had to go through their purchases orders and massive spreadsheets to figure out which serial numbers met the criteria and where each device was located.”
+If an MSP didn’t have the Auvik inventory data to discover which clients were vulnerable, they would have to sift through stacks of purchase orders and massive spreadsheets to figure out which serial numbers met the criteria and where each device was located.”

 That process would have required a high-level network engineer to remotely tunnel into client sites, the logistics team to look into the purchase history for clients, and service reps to call clients to gather additional information.
 With so many hands on deck, that would have been a very expensive, manual issue to resolve.

 But with Auvik, Roca had only to tap a single, less expensive technician to find the affected devices: